lionelmace/iks-lab/book/deploy-custom-domain.md

     * Name:  `mytodo.example.com`
     * Alias: `Your VPC LB hostname`

-## Create a TLS certificate for the new domain
+## Order a TLS certificate for the new domain

 1. Create a free instance of [Certificate Manager](https://cloud.ibm.com/catalog/services/certificate-manager)